Clomiphene Citrate (CC or Clomid) – A Testosterone Therapy Alternative for Men with Low Testosterone Levels

 4. Clomiphene may not work…especially in older men who in addition to secondary hypogonadism may also have primary hypogonadism; or in men with an unresolved chronic disease4

-In conclusion, in the appropriate male patient, clomiphene citrate (Clomid) may be a good alternative to both short and long-term testosterone replacement therapy.
+In conclusion, in the appropriate male patient, clomiphene citrate (CC or Clomid) may be a good alternative to both short and long-term testosterone replacement therapy.
 Regardless, just like testosterone replacement, clomiphene citrate must be administered and monitored by a competent physician.